Dukeblue: Getting connected on iPhone or iPad (iOS devices)

 It is recommended to use the installer to connect to Dukeblue but it is not mandatory.
 You can join it as you would other WiFi networks.

-3. When prompted, provide your Duke NetID and password and click Ok.
+- When prompted, provide your Duke NetID and password and tap the checkmark (or the word OK, depending on your iOS/iPadOS version).

 Article number: KB0022308